Smartkin/godot-fangame-engine/README.md

 - Revert camera zoom back to normal
 - Add more descriptive comments

+> v1.03

+- Load music recursively from the music folder

 # Features
 * Adjusted kid's physics, fall speed is lowered, coyote frames added, jump input buffering added (If desidered all can be adjusted to feel closer to original fangame physics)
 * Standard gimmicks (Vines, 3 water types, one-way platforms(not coded in a potato way), gravity flipping and slopes)